grafana/grafana/docs/sources/administration/configuration.md

 ### allow_loading_unsigned_plugins

-Enter a comma-separated list of plugin identifiers to identify plugins that are allowed to be loaded even if they lack a valid signature.
+Enter a comma-separated list of plugin identifiers to identify plugins that should be loaded even if they are unsigned.
+Plugins with modified signatures will never be loaded.

+Please note that using this is _not_ recommended.
+For more information, refer to [Plugin signatures]({{< relref "../plugins/plugin-signatures.md" >}}).

 ### plugin_admin_enabled